Understanding Systematic Risk: A High-Frequency Approach

 55 Pages Posted: 24 Aug 2015 Last revised: 23 Mar 2020

 Date Written: May 12, 2019

 Based on a novel high-frequency data set for a large number of firms, I estimate the time-varying latent continuous and jump factors that explain individual stock returns.
-The factors are estimated with principal component analysis applied to a local volatility and jump covariance matrix.
-I find four stable continuous systematic factors, which can be approximated very well by a market, oil, finance and electricity portfolio, while there is only one stable jump market factor.
+The factors are estimated using principal component analysis applied to a local volatility and jump covariance matrix.
+I find four stable continuous systematic factors, which can be well-approximated by a market, oil, finance, and electricity portfolio, while there is only one stable jump market factor.
 The exposure of stocks to these risk factors and their explained variation is time-varying.
 The four continuous factors carry an intraday risk premium that reverses overnight.

 Keywords: Systematic Risk, High-dimensional Data, High-Frequency Data, Latent Factors, PCA, Jumps, Cross-Section of Returns, Time-Varying Risk, Industry Factors